photo by Peter Gannushkin

 Bryan continues to perform as a sideman with Jon Lundbom’s Big Five Chord.
 The group is releasing a series of 4 Eps in 2016 that will also be available as a 4-cd box set at the end of the year.
 Chris Spector of the Midwest Record calls it “A progressive sax date that sounds like it could have come directly from the loft jazz/free jazz years in New York…”

-Bryan’s latest project involves his created instrument – the balto! saxophone, an alto sax fitted with a bari mouthpiece and plastic reed.
-The self-released album BALTO! fuses hip hop beats, jazz elements and presents the balto! as an instrumental rapper of sorts.
-The balto! can also be heard on many of the Big Five Chord albums as well as the ¡!Baltbomb!¡ duo and two albums with free jazz drummer Plaidworthy.
+Bryan’s latest projects involve his created instrument – the balto! saxophone, an alto sax fitted with a bari mouthpiece and plastic reed.
+The balto! can be heard on many of the Big Five Chord albums as well as the ¡!Baltbomb!¡ duo and two albums with free jazz drummer Plaidworthy.
+“Beats by Balto! v.
+1” is a collaboration with guitarist Jon Lundbom and is available on Chant Records.
+The latest self released album Robot Head is available on bandcamp.com.